-How are pharyngitis and tonsillitis diagnosed?
+How are pharyngitis and tonsillitis diagnosed in a child?

 Your child's healthcare provider will ask about your child’s current symptoms.
 He or she will check your child's temperature.
 The provider will examine your child, paying close attention to the ears, nose, throat, and tonsils.
 Depending on your child’s symptoms, the provider may do a throat culture or blood tests.

 Your child may have a rapid strep test.
 This is a fast test to see if your child has strep throat.
 It is important to check for strep throat to treat it and prevent complications.
 Your child may also have a throat culture and sensitivity.
 This also checks for strep and for the best antibiotic to treat it.
 It takes a few days to get the results.
 Blood work may be done to check for infections like mono (infectious mononucleosis).